kaxcheg/FastAPI-DDD-template/README.md

 with clear boundaries between the domain, application, infrastructure and interface layers.
 The project centres around a simple user domain with two use cases: user creation and user authentication.
-The project includes simple Docker compose deployment solution.
+The project includes Docker Compose deployment solution for local dev, GitHub AWS deployment workflows.

 ## Features